Categories

 Can Betta Fish Live With Goldfish?
 Why Not?

-Between the betta fish’s aggressive nature and these fish having different water temperature preferences, it’s best to keep them in separate tanks unless an emergency forces you to have them temporarily live together.
+It’s best to keep them in separate tanks unless an emergency forces you to house them together temporarily.

 Should You Have Betta Fish With a Goldfish?